Mushrooms

 Very quietly.”

 1. Imagery: Imagery is used to make readers perceive things involving their five senses.
-Sylvia Plath has used imagery in this poem such as “We are shelves, we are/Tables, we are meek”, “Our foot’s in the door” and “On crumbs of shadow.”
+For example, “We are shelves, we are/Tables, we are meek”, “Our foot’s in the door” and “On crumbs of shadow”.

 2. Irony: Irony is a figure of speech in which words are used in such a way that their intended meaning is different from the actual meaning of the words.
 The title of the poem is ironic as it hints about mushrooms but the poem is about the untiring struggle of the woman.